cloud-elements/devportal/docs/guides/element-mapper/common-resources/create.md

 The list of resources is in alphabetical order, so the example myContact in this guide is after the `leads` resource:
 ![myContact in API docs](img/api-docs.png)

-## Nesting Objects
+## Working with Arrays

-You can nest objects in your common resource by using dot notation.
+We display object arrays in dot notation.
+You can also use dot notaton to nest objects in your common resource.
 For example, you might want to nest address properties like those shown in the example below:

 ![Nesting Example](img/Nesting.png)

-The JSON result of this nesting is:
+The JSON result of this nested object:

 ```json
 {